bsshanky/Notes-SwiftUI/README.md

 ## Features

-The NotesToDoc app comes equipped with a suite of features designed to enhance the user experience and provide a seamless note-taking process.
+The Notes app comes equipped with a suite of features designed to enhance the user experience and provide a seamless note-taking process.
 The core features of the application include:

 1. Universal Compatibility: The app is designed to support both iPad and iPhone screens, ensuring a consistent and responsive user experience across all devices.